Predictia/AQUA/docs/sphinx/source/configuration.rst

 Each machine folder contains a `catalog.yaml` file specifying the data access properties and a `regrid.yaml` file specifying the interpolation properties.
-The `catalog` folder inside each `machine` folder contains intake catalogs for individual datasets.
+The `catalog` folder inside each `machine` folder contains intake catalogues for individual datasets.

 For a more detailed description of the content in the machine folder, see the section on :doc:`adding_data`.